jaxon-php/jaxon-annotations/README.md

      */
     public function do()
     {
-        // This method will not be exported to javascript.
+        // This method will be exported to javascript.
     }

     /**